datasciencecampus/woffle/README.md

 ## Usage

 The intention of this repo is to provide a working example from which to base your own processing.
+Below is the minimum code required in order to:

+- perform regex based cleaning of the text
-The minimum example in order to clean text using spacy to identify nouns and performing simple regex is
+- clean text using spacy to identify root nouns
+- select the first noun as the target noun
+- embed the strings using fasttext
+- perform a hierarchical clustering of the vectors
+- perform a cutoff at depth 3 to generate clusters
+- print all of the generated information

+This accepts the default actions and structure of the 'hcluster' (hierarchical clustering) theme.
+Should you want to 'roll your own' processing please see the manual on the website.

 ```python
 # import the required parts of the toolkit